 How about a walk in the woods with family or a friend, an outdoor game, or a relaxing yoga session behind closed doors?
 Exercise is a great way to boost your well-being and resilience and relieve stress.

-After being in some form of lockdown since March, we had hoped to put all of it behind us and fully enjoy the festive season.
-And we still can – just not in all the usual ways.
-Give yourself permission, with good conscience, to take it easy this year.
+After living a very unusual everyday life for almost 2 years, the holiday celebration might still not be very typical this year.
+All the more reason to give yourself permission, with good conscience, to take it easy this year.
 Catch up on sleep and relax a bit more, so that instead of draining your body’s battery you can charge it and be better prepared for the challenges of the new year.

-Here is data from two recent days, collected with the Firstbeat Life app, to illustrate that some days are naturally going to be a bit harder than others.
+Here is data from two days from last Christmas that I collected with the Firstbeat Life app, to illustrate that some days are naturally going to be a bit harder than others.

 You can probably guess which of the days involved indulging in a couple of glasses of wine in the evening.
 But I also took the time to be physically active on both days (shown in blue) and made sure that my sleep was long enough.
 The big picture is what counts.
 If we build in enough moments and days where the focus is on recovery and enjoyable activity, and sufficient sleep, we can handle a few busy days and holiday splurges now and then.